JohnReeves/bcs-ciphers/layout.md

 It's a easy place to start with ciphers, and you can program it in JavaScript or Python.

-Encoding and decoding are just opposites.
+Encoding and decoding are just shifting in opposite directions.

 ## 3. Create a form in HTML